drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 After you have collected enough usernames from [reconnaissance phase](#1-reconnaissance), it is time to try and crack some of them.

-Find out how to generate a good password spraying wordlist from my other [project](https://github.com/ivan-sincek/wordlist-extender), but first you will need a few good keywords that describe your target.
+Find out how to generate a good password spraying wordlist at [ivan-sincek/wordlist-extender](https://github.com/ivan-sincek/wordlist-extender), but first you will need a few good keywords that describe your target.

 Such keywords can be a company name, abbreviations, words that describe your target's services, products, etc.